-During 2022, the audit committee comprised of three non-executive directors, A. Kelliher, P. Halpenny and T. Murphy (appointed July 2022), all of whom are considered independent by the board.
+During 2023, the audit committee comprised of three non-executive directors, A. Kelliher, P. Halpenny and T. Murphy all of whom are considered independent by the board.

 The purpose of the audit committee is to oversee the financial reporting processes and internal control systems of Balmoral.
 The committee held two meetings during the year which were attended by all members on the committee at the time.